 1. Put the banana and egg into a measuring jug and whizz with a hand mixer.
 Alternatively, chuck them in the blender.

 If you don't have a hand mixer or blender then hand mash the banana.
-Try varying the consistency of the batter for lumpier pancakes...which sounds gross but everyone has different preferences!
+Try varying the consistency of the batter for lumpier pancakes...which sounds gross but don't knock it 'til you try it.

 2. Put your frying pan on.
 You can dry fry if you're watching your fats.
-I would highly recommend coconut oil.
-A knob of butter or swig of your preferred oil will work too.
+I would highly recommend coconut oil, but a knob of butter or swig of your preferred oil will work too.

 3. Add the baking powder and give the mixture a good mix round.
 Why not add it before?
 Because the baking powder begins to work as soon as it hits liquid so to achieve the fluffiest pancakes you need to act fast.